 This data item is used in EOD staging and was previously collected as Prostate, CS SSF#3.
-The Pathological extension is used to assign pT category for prostate cancer based on the radical prostatectomy specimens.
+The Prostate Pathological Extension is used to assign pT category for prostate cancer based on the radical prostatectomy specimens.
 This data item is required by the CCR for cases diagnosed January 1, 2018 and forward.

-- Refer to the Schema-specific Summary Stage 2018 and Extent of Disease (EOD) codes/coding instructions and SEERRSA for rules and site-specific codes and coding structures for coding instructions on this data item. - Always check the site-specific EOD 2018 schemas for exceptions and/or additional information. - Only use histologic information from prostatectomy, including simple prostatectomy with negative margins, and autopsy in this data item. - Information from biopsy of extraprostatic sites are coded in EOD -Primary Tumor. - Code 900 when there is not prostatectomy performed within the first course of treatment. - Limit information in this data item to first course of treatment in the absence of disease progression. - If prostate cancer is an incidental finding during a prostatectomy for other reasons (such as, cystoprostatectomy for bladder cancer), use the appropriate code for the extent of disease found. - Involvement of the prostatic urethra does not alter the extension code. - The clinical term which means tumor extends to pelvic sidewall(s) is "Frozen Pelvis." - Code 700 in the absence of a more detailed statement of involvement.
+- Refer to the Schema-specific Summary Stage 2018 and Extent of Disease (EOD) codes/coding instructions and SEER\RSA for rules and site-specific codes and coding structures for coding instructions on this data item. - Always check the site-specific EOD 2018 schemas for exceptions and/or additional information. - Only use histologic information from prostatectomy, including simple prostatectomy with negative margins, and autopsy in this data item. - Information from biopsy of extraprostatic sites are coded in EOD - Primary Tumor. - Code 900 when there is not prostatectomy performed within the first course of treatment. - Limit information in this data item to first course of treatment in the absence of disease progression. - If prostate cancer is an incidental finding during a prostatectomy for other reasons (such as, cystoprostatectomy for bladder cancer), use the appropriate code for the extent of disease found. - Involvement of the prostatic urethra does not alter the extension code. - The clinical term which means tumor extends to pelvic sidewall(s) is "Frozen Pelvis."

 Code Description

 000 In-situ: noninvasive; intraepithelial

-250 Invasion into (but not beyond) prostatic capsule

-Intracapsular involvement only

-No extracapsular extension
+250 Invasion into (but not beyond) prostatic capsule Intracapsular involvement only No extracapsular extension

-300 Confined to prostate, NOS
+300 Confined to prostate, NOS Localized, NOS

-Localized, NOS

-350 Bladder neck, microscopic invasion

-Extraprostatic extension (beyond prostatic capsule), unilateral, bilateral, or NOS

-WITHOUT invasion of the seminal vesicles

-Extension to periprostatic tissue WITHOUT invasion of the seminal vesicles
+350 Bladder neck, microscopic invasion Extraprostatic extension (beyond prostatic capsule), unilateral, bilateral, or NOS WITHOUT invasion of the seminal vesicles Extension to periprostatic tissue WITHOUT invasion of the seminal vesicles

 400 Tumor invades seminal vesicle(s)

-500 Extraprostatic tumor that is not fixed

-WITHOUT invasion of adjacent structures

-Periprostatic extension, NOS (unknown if seminal vesicle(s) involved) Extraprostatic extension, NOS (unknown if seminal vesicle(s) involved)

-Through capsule, NOS

-Bladder neck, except microscopic bladder neck involvement

-Bladder, NOS

-External sphincter

-Extraprostatic urethra (membranous urethra)

-Fixation, NOS

-Levator muscles

-Rectovesical (Denonvillier's) fascia

-Rectum

-Skeletal muscle

-Ureter(s)

-700 Extension to or fixation to pelvic wall or pelvic bone

-"Frozen pelvis", NOS

-Further contiguous extension including:

-- Bone

-- Other organs

-- Penis

-- · Sigmoid colon

-- Soft tissue other than periprostatic

-- No evidence of primary tumor

-- 900 No prostatectomy or autopsy performed

-- Prostatectomy performed, but not first course of treatment (for example performed after disease progression)

-999 Unknown; extension not stated

-Unknown if prostatectomy done

-Primary tumor cannot be assessed

-Not documented in patient record
+• Code 700 in the absence of a more detailed statement of involvement.

+500 Extraprostatic tumor that is not fixed WITHOUT invasion of adjacent structures Periprostatic extension, NOS (unknown if seminal vesicle(s) involved) Extraprostatic extension, NOS (unknown if seminal vesicle(s) involved) Through capsule, NOS 600 Bladder neck, except microscopic bladder neck involvement Bladder, NOS External sphincter Extraprostatic urethra (membranous urethra) Fixation, NOS Levator muscles Rectovesical (Denonvillier's) fascia Rectum Skeletal muscle Ureter(s) 700 Extension to or fixation to pelvic wall or pelvic bone "Frozen pelvis", NOS Further contiguous extension including: • Bone • Other organs • Penis • Sigmoid colon • Soft tissue other than periprostatic 800 No evidence of primary tumor 900 No prostatectomy or autopsy performed 950 Prostatectomy performed, but not first course of treatment (for example performed after disease progression) 999 Unknown; extension not stated Unknown if prostatectomy done Primary tumor cannot be assessed Not documented in patient record